"

 5.2 Pedagogical Strategies for Designing Inclusive Syllabi

-Addy et al. (2023) summarize four important pedagogical strategies for designing an inclusive syllabus: Universal Design for Learning (UDL), centering around student learning, a growth mindset, and multicultural and culturally relevant learning.
+Addy et al. (2021) summarize four important pedagogical strategies for designing an inclusive syllabus: Universal Design for Learning (UDL), student-centered learning, a growth mindset, and multicultural and culturally relevant learning.

 5.2.1 Universal Design for Learning

-UDL is a framework for improving teaching and learning to meet learners’ diverse needs and eliminate any possible barriers in their learning process.
+UDL is a widely used framework for improving teaching and learning to meet learners’ diverse needs and eliminate barriers in their learning process.
 A sample application of the UDL framework is to include closed captions on lecture videos to help students who cannot follow the speaker (s) in those videos.
-The UDL framework is widely used to ensure inclusive course design.
 The following video explains how the UDL framework guides the course design.

-Following the UDL framework will ensure that students can interact with course content, students, and their instructors in diverse ways and work on diverse types of assessments in which they can demonstrate their knowledge and skills in different ways.
-Instructors can use the UDL guidelines to guide their inclusive course design.
-The UDL guidelines include three principles: 1) providing multiple means of engagement, 2) providing multiple means of representation, and 3) providing multiple means of action & expression (CAST (2018).
-Instructors can go to the website about the UDL Guidelines to download the guidelines, learn more about research related to UDL, and access newsletters related to the UDL guidelines 3.0.
+Following the UDL framework helps to ensure students can interact with course content, students, and their instructors in diverse ways, and that students can work on diverse types of assessments in which they can demonstrate their knowledge and skills in different ways.
+The UDL guidelines include three principles: 1) providing multiple means of engagement, 2) providing multiple means of representation, and 3) providing multiple means of action and expression (CAST, 2018).
+Visit the UDL Guidelines website to download the guidelines, learn more about research related to UDL, and access newsletters related to the UDL Guidelines 3.0.

 Here are some tips to achieve this shift: